bhagvadgita/TAI-IP/Stock Price Prediction/README.md

 Deployment
 Further Steps
 Contributions
-License

 Introduction
 Stock price prediction is a challenging and important problem in the financial industry.
 This project aims to explore and develop machine learning models for predicting stock prices based on historical data.
 The prediction can assist investors and traders in making informed decisions by providing insights into potential price trends.

-Project Structure
-data/: This directory is intended to store the raw and preprocessed data used for training and testing the model. notebooks/: Jupyter notebooks used for data exploration, preprocessing, model development, and evaluation. src/: Source code for the stock price prediction model. models/: Trained and serialized model objects for deployment. utils/: Utility scripts for various tasks such as data preprocessing, model evaluation, etc. requirements.txt: List of Python packages required to run the project.
-Getting Started
-To get started with this project, follow these steps:

-Clone the repository: git clone https://github.com/your-username/stock-price-prediction.git Install the required packages: pip install -r requirements.txt Explore the notebooks/ directory to understand the data and model development process.
-Use the scripts in the src/ directory to preprocess data and train models.
-Data Collection
-The data used in this project can be collected from various financial data sources, such as Yahoo Finance, Alpha Vantage, or other reputable financial APIs.
-Historical stock price data, along with relevant features like trading volume and market indicators, are typically used as inputs for the prediction model.

 Data Preprocessing
 Data preprocessing is a crucial step in preparing the raw data for training.
 Common preprocessing steps include handling missing values, scaling features, and creating appropriate input-output pairs for the model.
 The utils/ directory contains scripts to help with data preprocessing.